-Many people have a hard time with this at first, but, once they start applying these techniques, they find they are able to lift more weight in a more explosive manner.
+Many people have a hard time with this at first, but, once they start applying these techniques, they find they can lift more weight more explosively.

 Activate Your Feet

 Make sure you push into the floor with your feet while you lift.
 Do not just let them hang there.
 Think about gripping the floor (or the soles of your shoes) with your toes.

 Wear Minimalist Shoes

 Wearing thick, clunky shoes while lifting will make it very hard to connect to your feet and use them properly.

 If you work out at home, lift barefoot.
 If you work out in a gym, wear "minimalist" lightweight, flexible shoes, and have a wide toe box that lets you spread your toes quickly.
 They should also have minimal cushioning and allow your foot to be flat on the floor (no added arch support).

 How to Manage Foot and Ankle Injuries

 Whether you are a gym novice or seasoned pro, just about everyone can benefit from knowing more about ankle sprains and how to manage them.
 The same goes for foot injuries.